 “Less than 10% of the 125 million new trees planted in 2020 required tree shelters”

 However, trees are also planted in dense or difficult to access areas that make the collection process challenging.
-For this reason, we have now introduced our biodegradable Tubex Nature tree shelter**.
-It is non-toxic and made from bio-based materials, meaning that the shelters can be left in situ.
-Once the trees become strong enough to exist on their own, the tree shelters will naturally biodegrade over time, although we recommend mulching or burying them at their end of life to speed up the process.
+For this reason, we have now introduced our biodegradable Tubex Nature tree shelter.
+It made from bio-based materials, non-toxic, and tested to be soil biodegradable, meaning that the shelters can be left in situ.
+Once the trees become strong enough to exist on their own, the tree shelters will naturally biodegrade over time, although mulching or burying them at their end of life will speed up the process.

 Another important consideration is when to use tree shelters in the first place, given that they are not always needed or recommended.
 Indeed, it is estimated that less than 10% of the 125 million new trees planted in 2020 required tree shelters – but that was enough to save around 12.5 million trees during the year.